Papers

 7. Limitations, Open Challenges, and Future Directions

-• Scalability: The memory footprint of personal heads or layers grows linearly with the number of clients and size of wpkw_p^k.
+• Scalability: The memory footprint of personal heads or layers grows linearly with the number of clients and size of ww2.
 For very deep networks or massive populations, techniques such as hypernetwork-based head generation [FedTP, (Li et al., 2022)] or Bayesian parameter selection (Luo et al., 2024) are proposed.

 • Layer/personality allocation: Automatically determining which layers (or even elements) to personalize is an active research area.
 Bayesian uncertainty quantification provides an element-level mask optimizing for maximum tolerance with minimum global impact (Luo et al., 2024).
 Data-driven or gradient-based split methods outperform ad-hoc rules.